 Equity release is another way to free up money by releasing some of the capital in your property.
 Find out more here about equity release.

 Renting property is usually the least popular choice as it is not considered as secure.

-You can discuss all of the options with a financial adviser and talk to a local Help to Buy agent about shared ownership.
+You can discuss all of the options with a financial adviser or talk to a local help to buy agent about shared ownership.